Rawhide (material): Dog chew

-It is quite effective for training dogs and also satisfies their natural desire for meat.
-Some veterinarians discourage the giving of rawhide to dogs because of the animal’s inability to digest the rawhide properly and its tendency to swell in the stomach; that is much less of a problem in dogs that bite off smaller pieces and do not try to swallow the rawhide whole.
+Rawhide is used in many dog chews.
+Some veterinarians discourage the giving of rawhide to dogs because of the animal's inability to digest the rawhide properly, sometimes causing bowel obstruction that is fatal if left untreated.

 Garrotte / Medical uses

 Wet rawhide has been used by some earlier cultures as a means of torture or execution, gradually biting into or squeezing the flesh of body parts it encloses as it dries.
 An example is buskin.
 On the other hand, it has also been used in the context of medicine by First Nations peoples, and other groups such as the Sioux Nation: wet rawhide would be wrapped around a long bone fracture and it would dry, slowly setting the bone; the dried rawhide then served to support the fracture, similar to how a plaster cast does today.

+Boat

+The pelota was an improvised rawhide boat used for crossing rivers in South and Central America.